auraphp/Aura.Signal/README.md

 Introduction
 ============

 The Aura Signal package is a SignalSlots / EventHandler implementation for PHP 5.3+.
-It allows you to invoke handlers ("slots" or "hooks") whenever an object sends a signal ("notification" or "event") to the signal manager.
+With it, we can invoke handlers ("slots" or "hooks") whenever an object sends a signal ("notification" or "event") to the signal manager.

 Basic Usage